codetalkio/codethoughts.io/posts/2020-04-05-common-json-patterns-in-haskell-rust-and-javascript.md

 Household { {- Full Household object... -} }
 ```

-We add two pieces of syntax here.
-The `&` is a reverse application operator, but for all intents and purposes, think of it as the `^.` for setters.
+We add two new pieces of syntax here.
+The `&` is a reverse application operator, but for all intents and purposes think of it as the `^.` for setters.
 Finally, `.~` is what allows us to actually set our value.

 **Haskell with Record Dot Syntax:**
 ```haskell